ChenZhouUC/UL_AI_CHANGE/README.md

 For Unilever AI Change

 ### About Data
 + We are not providing half-processed data.
-But you can abtain all the data using the api demo.
+But you can obtain all the data using the api demo.
 + The documents under Geographical\_Info\_Extractor/coderef/ showed the coding dictionary of AMap API.

 ### About API Key